-• sports equipment (optional), medals (optional)
+sports equipment (optional), medals (optional)

 Plan a mini Olympic Games with the class.
 Ask the children to choose the game or sport they want to try.
 Make a schedule of what time the games are going to be played, and make medals for the winners.
-Invite the parents to come and cheer their children on.
-They can even participate in some games as well,
+Invite the family to come and cheer their children on.
+They can even participate in some games as well.

-Do the Hello Bebop routine.
+Do the Hello Bebop and Friends routine.
 Display the flashcards of the games on the board and draw a grid around them to make a graph.
 Point to the first game.
 Ask the children to name it.
 Then ask the children to raise their hand if they like it.
 Count the number of children and write it in the graph.
 At the end, analyze the graph by saying which game they like the most and which game they like the least.

-Divide the class into two groups.
+· Organize the class in two groups.
 Ask a child from one of the groups to name a game, and have the children from the other group point to it and name it as well.
 Then ask them to change roles.

-Listen and connect the person to the game.
+2 Listen and connect the person to the game.

-- Play the CD.
-Ask the children to listen to the first dialog as they point to the correct pictures.
-Track Stop the CD and ask the children to take out their black crayon. - Have them connect the pictures. - Continue until you finish, asking the children to use a different color every time, to review colors as well.
+- Play the audio.
+Ask the children to listen to the first dialog as they point to the corresponding pictures.
+Stop the audio and ask the children to take out their black crayon. - Have them connect the pictures. - Continue until you finish, asking the children to use a different color every time, to review colors as well.

 Audioscript: Adult: Do you like games?
-Logan: Yes, I like basketball.
+Boy 1: Yes, I like basketball.
 Adult: Do you like games?
-Mark: Yes, I like hopscotch.
+Boy 2: Yes, I like hopscotch.
 Adult: Do you like games?
-Adele: Yes, I like jump rope.
+Girl: Yes, I like jump rope.

-Listen and say with a friend.
+3 Listen and say with a friend.

-- Play the CD again.
-Stop the CD after the question Do you like games?
+- Play the audio again.
+Stop after the guestion Do you like games?
 Ask the children to repeat. - Then stop it after you hear Yes, I like basketball.
 Ask the children to repeat.
 Continue with the other questions and answers. - Ask the children to form two lines and sit one in front of the other.
-Have one of them turn to the child behind them and say Do you like games? and the other one to answer Yes, I like (jump rope).
+Have one of them turn to the child behind them and say Do you like games? and the other one to answer Yes, 1 like (jump rope).

-Then that child turns to the child behind them and asks the question.
+• Then that child turns to the child behind them and asks the question.
 The last child in the line runs to the front, and they start over.